-The weather may change guickly from hot and sunny to cold winds, rain, and snow.
+The weather may change quickly from hot and sunny to cold wind and rain.
 Plan to dress in layers-as it gets warmer or colder, you can simply eliminate or add layers.
 A waterproof outer layer over wool sweater or heavy fleece pullover and a light base layer is commonly worn by locals.
-We will be walking in urban areas and hiking in the wilderness, so be sure you have comfortable, waterproof footwear, as well as a rain jacket.
+We will be walking in urban areas and hiking in the countryside, so be sure you have comfortable, waterproof footwear, and a rain jacket/rain pant option.
 Umbrellas are not suggested, as strong winds frequently flip them inside out.
-Students in the past have strongly recommended rain pants.
+Students in the past have strongly recommended rain pants; you can use them both for added warmth while hiking and for inclement weather.
 You will visit some of Iceland's geothermally heated swimming pools and "hot pots," so bring a swim suit that you are comfortable in.
-You will also need warm headgear, a scarf, and gloves.
+Warm headgear and a scarf can come in handy, even in the summer.